AdobeDocs/experience-manager-64.en/help/communities/using/enablement-create-site.md

 The created site should be managed from the Communities - Sites console, the same console from where new sites may be created.

-After selecting the community site's folder, hover over the site icon such that four action icons appear :
+After selecting the community site's folder, hover over the site icon such that four action icons appear:

 ![](assets/siteactionicons.png)